 - For each folder, you will complete short quizzes that follow each lecture, and complete the labs for the week.
 Labs are due by MIDNIGHT on the noted due date.
 All labs must be uploaded in a format acceptable by SafeAssign (docx or pdf).
 Do not copy and paste the lab into the dialog box because it will not go through SafeAssign and you will lose all your formatting.
 This will result in losing points on the lab. - All quizzes are completed on Blackboard.
 All labs are submitted via Blackboard.
-Assignments submitted in any other manner or to the wrong link will not be graded. - Each folder is labeled with the folder number and topic on the Blackboard buttons on the left panel. - It is essential that you watch the lecture videos and complete the labs each week in a timely manner.
+Assignments submitted in any other manner (Google Docs/Pages/Sheets) or to the wrong link will not be graded. - Each folder is labeled with the folder number and topic under the Labs Folder that cand be found by clicking on the "Course Assignments" link on the left navigation panel. - It is essential that you attend lecture and complete the labs each week in a timely manner.
 Missing or late labs will also result in significant deductions from your lab grade.
 Labs comprise 50% of your grade, and skills from one lab help prepare you to complete the next lab.
 The midterm and final will cover both lecture and lab topics and skills. - There is a grading rubric attached to each lab so you know in advance exactly what is required.
 There is a specific table format and a formal lab write-up format you will need to follow.
 Both of these formats are fairly standard across the natural sciences and social sciences, so if you develop these skills, you will be able to use them in other classes and in your professional life.
-You will find the formats under Course Materials, and your second lab (Week 2) has a video on how to create a formal table in Excel and copy it over into Word.
+You will find the formats under Course Materials.
 DO NOT be creative with tables.
 The learning outcome is for you to develop the skill of developing a professional publication-quality table.